stdlib-js/stdlib/docs/devcontainer_setup.md

 ![image](https://github.com/user-attachments/assets/267cd367-2eff-4d8b-8fb6-721cf5b066e2)

-If you see this when you open the terminal then the devcontainer installation was successful!
+If you see this when you open the terminal, then the dev container installation was successful!

 ![image](https://github.com/user-attachments/assets/598259d3-7ce2-4e86-8147-78ba634701a7)